ZigaSajovic/CppML/README.md

 A Meta Language for C++

 **CppML** is a meta language I use when developing libraries.
 It comes equipped with various metafunctions, that are building blocks for writing metaprograms.
-Such metafunctions are *first-class citizens* in **CppML**, with support for features like *partial evaluation*, usually operating on parameter packs and type-lists.
+Such metafunctions are *first-class citizens* in **CppML**, with support for features like *partial evaluation* and *composition*, usually operating on parameter packs and type-lists.

 Note that it is an evolving project, that grows in parallel with the work I do.